uqlibrary/technology-training/R/advanced/advanced.md

 ## Our example ACORN data

-Our date comes from the Bureau of Meteorology website.
+Our data comes from the Bureau of Meteorology website.
 You can get the archive here: <https://cloudstor.aarnet.edu.au/plus/s/svECiZfnH5uUrWX>

 > Make sure you extract the archive into your project directory.